OSGeo/gdal/doc/source/drivers/vector/shapefile.rst

      the 2 GB file size limit when updating a shapefile.
 If nothing is set, a warning will be emitted when the 2 GB limit is reached.

-- .. config:: OGR_ORGANIZE_POLYGONS
-     :choices: DEFAULT

-     can be set to DEFAULT to activate a full analysis based on topological relationships of the parts of the polygons to make sure that the ring ordering of all polygons are correct according to the OGC Simple Feature convention.

 - .. config:: SHAPE_ENCODING

      may be used to override the encoding